oist/LuscombeU_stlrepeatmask/README.md

 The input of repeatmasker can be any of:

 - repeatmodeller (default)
-- DFAM
+- DFAM (optional)
-- a custom repeat library.
+- a custom repeat library (optional)

 Repeatmasker and repeatmodeller are run from the same image as the standard _nf-core_ module.
 But it is possible to pass the URL to an alternative singularity image, for instance to use the latest [TE Tools container](https://github.com/Dfam-consortium/TETools?tab=readme-ov-file#dfam-te-tools-container)

+The pipeline then merges the soft masks of the RepeatMasker runs, and then merges that with the tantan and WindowMasker runs.

+Finally, the pipeline prepares a MultiQC report that shows the extent of masking for each tool.

 ## Disclaimer